hammaadworks/yumyum/docs/prd.md

 *   **Story 1.1: Project & CI/CD Setup**
     *   **Acceptance Criteria:** `pnpm` workspace is configured; Next.js (latest stable) is installed; `shadcn-ui` is installed; Git repo is initialized; Vercel project is linked and deploys on push to `main`; ESLint/Prettier are configured.
-*   **Story 1.2: Client-Side Data Fetching & Caching Service (v5)**
+*   **Story 1.2: Resilient Data Fetching & Caching Service (v6)**
-    *   **Description:** A service that fetches data from the Google Sheet.
-To optimize performance, it implements a short-term client-side cache for **brand and dish data**, while **status data** is fetched fresh on every load.
+    *   **Description:** Implement a robust "stale-while-revalidate" data fetching and caching strategy to ensure the application is fast and resilient to network errors.
+The service will prioritize showing cached data for an instant loading experience and will include a multi-level fallback system.
     *   **Acceptance Criteria:**
-        1. Brand and Dish data are cached on the client after the first successful fetch.
-        2. The cache duration is configurable and defaults to **5 minutes**.
-        3. Status data is **never** cached and is fetched on every page load.
-        4. The service returns a fully-typed object containing all fetched data.
-        5. The result is stored in a client-side state variable.
-        6. The service includes robust error handling for failed fetches.
+        1.  **Caching Layer:** All fetched `brand` and `dishes` data, including the `full_menu_pic` URL, must be stored in the browser's **local storage**.
+        2.  **Instant UI Rendering:** On page load, the service must first attempt to load data from the local storage cache.
+If data exists, it is returned immediately to the UI for instant rendering.
+        3.  **Background Revalidation:** After returning cached data, the service must automatically trigger a background fetch to Google Sheets for fresh data.
+        4.  **Successful Revalidation:** If the background fetch succeeds, the local storage cache is silently updated with the new data.
+        5.  **Failed Revalidation:** If the background fetch fails, the existing stale data in the cache is kept, and the error is logged without disrupting the user.
+        6.  **Initial Load Failure (with Fallback):** On a first-time visit (or with an empty cache), if the network fetch fails, the service must check the cache for a `full_menu_pic` URL from a previous session and display it as a static image fallback.
-        7. If the data fetch from Google Sheets fails, a critical alert must be sent via the Lark webhook.
+        7.  **Initial Load Failure (No Fallback):** If the cache is empty and the initial network fetch fails, a user-friendly error message must be displayed.
+        8.  **Alerting:** All critical fetch failures must trigger an alert to the configured Lark webhook.

 **   **Story 1.3: Brand Header UI**
     *   **Description:** Create the main brand header component, which acts as the "bio" section of the vendor's profile page.
 It will display the vendor's logo, core information, and contact/social media links.